Whatiftherapy.com

 • Anxiety that interferes with bonding or daily functioning

-Early support prevents symptoms from becoming long-term patterns.
+Early support can prevent symptoms from becoming long-term patterns—and help you reclaim this season of parenthood.

 Learn how evidence-based treatment helps change the pattern.